avaneev/biteopt/README.md

 ![equation](https://latex.codecogs.com/gif.latex?x_\text{new}[i]=z,&space;\quad&space;i=1,\ldots,N)

-7. A solution generator that randomly combines solutions from the parallel populations.
-Conceptually, it can be called a weighted-random crossover.
-Note that while parallel populations are unordered, the generator gives more weight to populations leading the array.
+7. A solution generator that randomly combines solutions from the main population.
+Conceptually, it can be called a weighted-random crossover that combines solutions from diverse sources.

 ## SMA-ES ##